-Jepma, Jones, and Wager

-decrease in experienced pain over the course of such stimulus series, although increases in pain over time have also been reported.
-As is common in the pain literature, we will use the terms habituation and sensitization to refer to the general class of adaptive processes whereby current experienced pain is decreased or increased (respectively) by previous painful stimuli (note that some authors use habituation to refer only to nonsensorimotor mechanisms; we do not make that commitment here).
+There are well-known dynamic effects in pain that occur during continuous or fast repetitive noxious stimulation, such as temporal summation^{13, 17, 24, 29, 33, 40, 41, 53} and offset analgesia (the disproportionately large decrease in thermal pain following a slight decrease in stimulus temperature)^{19, 63, 64}.
+Temporal pain adaptation also occurs during sequences of more widely spaced noxious stimuli (e.g., separated by 10-80 seconds).
+Several studies have reported a rapid decrease in experienced pain over the course of such stimulus series ^{8, 14, 25, 34}, although increases in pain over time have also been reported ^{5, 32}.
+As is common in the pain literature, we will use the terms 'habituation' and 'sensitization' to refer to the general class of adaptive processes whereby current experienced pain is decreased or increased (respectively) by previous painful stimuli (note that some authors use habituation to refer only to non-sensorimotor mechanisms ^{20, 45, 55}; we do not make that commitment here).

-The variety of temporal pain adaptation effects implies the existence of multiple different pain adaptation processes.
+The variety of temporal pain-adaptation effects implies the existence of multiple different pain-adaptation processes.
 Because changes in pain ratings over the course of repeated noxious stimulation reflect the combined effects of these processes, dynamic effects can appear complex and their various components may be difficult to disentangle in standard statistical analyses.
 However, these effects may be well explained by dynamic models that capture the adaptation processes underlying these effects.
-For example, Cecchi et al recently developed a model of thermal-pain perception that can accurately predict the temporal evolution of continuous pain ratings during sustained heat stimuli, by modeling the various processes that underlie the transformation of thermal heat to pain perception.
+For example, Cecchi et al. 6 recently developed a model of thermal-pain perception that can accurately predict the temporal evolution of continuous pain ratings during sustained heat stimuli, by modeling the various processes that underlie the transformation of thermal heat to pain perception.
 In the present study, we aimed to characterize the processes underlying sequential effects on pain ratings during series of repeated thermal stimuli.

-One important factor that affects which pain adaptation processes predominate during repeated exposure to noxious stimuli may be whether these stimuli are applied to the same or to different body sites.
-It has been argued that site-specific and site-nonspecific effects reveal peripheral versus central adaptation processes, respectively; however, this is not necessarily true: although pain adaptation effects that occur during successive stimulations of different body sites must indeed originate in the central nervous system, changes in pain produced by repeated stimulation of the same skin site can be either peripheral or central in origin.
-Nonetheless, different processes likely mediate changes in pain that occur during repeated stimulation of the same versus different body sites: a somatotopically specific adaptation process versus a more general adaptation process that operates across body sites.
-However, previous studies on the temporal dynamics of pain have largely neglected this distinction; hence, the respective directions (habituation or sensitization) of both types of adaptation effects remain to be explored.
-We dissociated site-specific and site-nonspecific pain adaptation effects by analyzing variations in reported pain during carefully counterbalanced sequences of repeated thermal stimuli on the same and different skin sites.
+One important factor that affects which pain-adaptation processes predominate during repeated exposure to noxious stimuli may be whether these stimuli are applied to the same or to different body sites.
+Although it has been argued that site-specific and site-nonspecific effects reveal peripheral versus central adaptation processes, respectively18, this is not necessarily true: although pain-adaptation effects that occur during successive stimulations of different body sites must indeed originate in the central nervous system, changes in pain produced by repeated stimulation of the same skin site can be either peripheral or central in origin.
+Nonetheless, different processes likely mediate changes in pain that occur during repeated stimulation of the same vs. different body sites: a somatotopically-specific adaptation process vs. a more general adaptation process that operates across body sites.
+However, previous studies on the temporal dynamics of pain have largely neglected this distinction; hence the respective directions of both types of adaptation effects (habituation or sensitization) remain to be explored.
+We dissociated site-specific and site-nonspecific pain-adaptation effects by analyzing variations in reported pain during carefully counterbalanced sequences of repeated thermal stimuli on the same and different skin sites.
 We first examine the respective effects of site-specific and site-nonspecific repetition, and their interactions with stimulus intensity, using a standard regression analysis.
 We next propose a dynamic model to characterize the underlying processes of these effects.

-Methods
+Materials and Methods